streamich/mqtt-codec/README.md

 # mqtt-codec

 - MQTT packet encoder/decoder for Node.js.
-- `mqtt-codec` is 4-10x faster than `mqtt-packet`, see benchmarks below.
+- `mqtt-codec` is 4-10x faster than `mqtt-packet`, see benchmarks below and uses less memory.

 ## Benchmarks